 - For individual, firm and affiliate members, the use of a recognised “brand” – the IPA logo – on your letter heads, on your other communications and on your website.

 - For students (and their employers), entry to the IPA certificate of proficiency in insolvency examination (CPI), certificate of proficiency in personal insolvency (CPPI), certificate of proficiency in corporate insolvency (CPCI) which are widely recognised in the insolvency profession and in insolvency related fields in its own right; and entry to the joint insolvency examination which is a requirement for obtaining an insolvency practitioner authorisation.

 - For firm members, a link from the IPA’s website to your website.

 - For firm members, the entitlement to vote at General Meetings and to nominate, and vote on, three-quarters of the IPA elected Board members and be very much involved in shaping the future direction of the IPA: members from firm members have traditionally been well represented on committees, including the regulatory committees

 - For firm members and affiliate firm members

 - reduced authorisation fee for their IP appointment-taker authorisation holders.

 - For all members, access to widely practised members of the Practice Guidance, Ethics & Standards Committee, to highly experienced senior professional panel members and to knowledgeable staff in the IPA Secretariat

-- For all members, use of a small and a large meeting room at the IPA office in the City at advantageous rates, with access to telephone, fax, e-mail/internet and other office facilities and the provision of refreshments.
+- For all members, use of a small meeting room at the IPA office in the City at advantageous rates, with access to telephone, fax, e-mail/internet and other office facilities and the provision of refreshments.